 My opinion.
 Full activation and full ROM is where the origin and insertion are aligned, going past that and breaking the alignment, you’re actually de-activation the muscle in our context.

 So what did I base my opinion in this article on?
-I based it on years of experience, starting out under the guidance of power lifters, and experiencing shoulder problems.
-Then analysing, adjusting and making a decision based on common sense, and physics.
-I based it upon seeing others experience injury, and not seeing injuries with my clients.
+I based it on years of experience, starting out under the guidance of powerlifters, old-skool bodybuilders, and experiencing shoulder problems.
+Then analyzing, adjusting and making a decision based on common sense and physics.
+I based it upon seeing others experiencing injury, and not seeing injuries with my clients who perform different exercises or don’t go past horizontal.
 Are there studies that say full range is best, yes!
-I’m not contradicting full range, I’m saying that the safe full range for a chest press is perpendicular.
-Are there going to be any studies that say, going past perpendicular in the chest press, is full range, and it’s safe!?
+I’m not contradicting full range, I’m saying that the safe full range for a chest press is horizontal.
+Are there going to be any studies that say, going past horizontal in the chest press is full range, and it’s safe!?
 I don’t know, I’m yet to come across one.
 If there is, I’d still stand by my opinion, studies are not always fool proof, and neither is my opinion.

 “What a bullshit, been doing it like this all my life, never had any problems!”